Netcracker/qubership-hue/docs/public/configuration-guide.md

 ...
 ```

-In the Hue configuration, you should specify the section for the connection to Redis through Trino:
+In the Hue configuration, specify the section for the connection to Redis through Trino:

 ```yaml
 hue: